EN TR

 02

-AI-generated forms often discover non-intuitive load paths.
-Diagonal bracing patterns that reduce steel by 12-18%.
+Generated forms often discover non-intuitive load paths.
+In our runs, diagonal bracing patterns reduced steel by 12-18%.
 The network optimizes for physics, not aesthetics.

 12-18% material saved